/

 6. Mushroom Risotto with Syrah

-• Why It Works: The earthy flavors of the wine and the food pair perfectly with one another, while the tannins of the Syrah give the meal structure and heft.
+• Why It Works: The earthy flavors of the wine and the food pair perfectly, while the tannins of the Syrah give the meal structure and heft.

-• Tip: Add a bit of truffle oil to your risotto for a more substantial flavor; it will complement the wine’s wide range of flavors.
+• Tip: Add truffle oil to your risotto for a more substantial flavor; it will complement the wine’s wide range of flavors.

-Cellar Beast's Syrah Reserve from Meek Vineyard in Yakima Valley, WA offers a savory palate of for food pairings.
+Cellar Beast's Syrah Reserve from Meek Vineyard in Yakima Valley, WA, offers a savory palate of food pairings.

 7. Spaghetti Aglio e Olio with Dry Rosé

-Light, flavorful Spaghetti Aglio e Olio is garlic, olive oil, and red pepper flakes; it’s an easy yet rich dish that will go well with a medium-bodied wine like Cellar Beast’s Rosé.
-This is an acidic Rosé wine with strawberry, watermelon and citrus notes that are beautifully balanced by the garlic and olive oil for some bright tanginess to the dish.
+Light, flavorful Spaghetti Aglio e Olio is made with garlic, olive oil, and red pepper flakes.
+It’s an easy yet rich dish that will go well with a medium-bodied wine like Cellar Beast’s Rosé.
+This acidic Rosé wine has strawberry, watermelon, and citrus notes that are beautifully balanced by the garlic and olive oil, adding some bright tanginess to the dish.

 • Tip: Sprinkle some fresh parsley or some lemon on top to spruce up the pasta and give the wine a citrus taste.